-If a member of Averett University community has reason to believe that a student who resides in oncampus housing is missing, he or she should immediately notify the Averett University Security Department at 434-791-5888 or extension 15888.
+If a member of Averett University community has reason to believe that a student who resides in on campus housing is missing, he or she should immediately notify the Averett University Security Department at 434-791-5888 or extension 15888.
 The Averett University Security Department will generate a missing person report and contact the Danville Police Department to initiate an investigation.
-The Averett University Security Department and the Residence Life Department will work closely with Danville Police Department to support such investigation to locate the missing person.
+The Averett University Security Department and the Office of Housing and Residence Life will work closely with Danville Police Department to support such investigation to locate the missing person.